pupi1985/pupi1985.github.io/_plugins/dynamic-mentions.md

 ![Dynamic mention dropdown](https://bitbucket.org/repo/x8x6e9X/images/4111031239-2.png)

 Mentioning a user not only creates a link to the user's profile but also can notify them about the mention.
 The admin can configure two kinds of notifications.
 One is an email notification.
-The other one is a notification by means of the [On-Site Notifications plugin](https://github.com/q2apro/q2apro-on-site-notifications).
+The other one is a notification by means of the [Flexible Notifications System plugin](https://github.com/pupi1985/q2a-pupi-fns).
 This notification system is very useful when trying to involve other users into a thread.

 One additional feature that is worth mentioning is that the admin can set a minimum user level that will be allowed to create mentions to other users.
 That way the admin can restrict the feature just to Editors and above.